biancini/edugain-connectivity-check/README.md

 The code developed can be easily tested with automated testing tools like PHPspec or AngularJS testing.
 To test the various components do as explained in the following:

+## View
-1. For the AngularJS web interface, you can use karma:
+For the AngularJS web interface, you can use karma:

          # apt-ge install npm nodejs
          # npm install -g karma
          # cd tests/view/
          # karma start karma.config.js

 Now you can connect your browser to the following url http://hostname:9876 (where hostname is your host name).

          # karma run karma.config.js

 The output for the command should show all tests passed with success:

          [DEBUG] config - Loading config /opt/MCCS/tests/view/karma.config.js
          Chrome 44.0.2403 (Windows 10 0.0.0): Executed 18 of 18 SUCCESS (0.155 secs / 0.094 secs)

+## Json
-2. For the Json API used by the webpage, you can use PHPSpec:
+For the Json API used by the webpage, you can use PHPSpec:
          # cd tests/apis/
          # curl http://getcomposer.org/installer | php
          # php composer.phar install
          # ./bin/phpspec run

 The output for the command should show all tests passed with success:

          4 specs
          32 examples (32 passed)